300+ Five Star Reviews

 While it may sound cliché, injuries can almost always be a blessing in disguise.
 If you injury your lower body, take the opportunity to hone a skill or aspect of fitness in with your upper body such as pull-ups.
 An injury recovery phase can also be a great time to just slow down and take better care of your overall well-being.
 Try focusing on nutrition, working on stress-management, taking up meditation, or just connecting more deeply with friends and family.

-• Allow yourself to adapt and evolve.
+• Be Patient - Allow yourself to adapt and evolve.
 Movement will look different during injury recovery, be patient.

-• No pain, no gain does not apply here.
+• Be Gentle - No pain, no gain does not apply here.
 If you feel pain, stop and evaluate.
 Am I hurting myself?

-• Physical Therapy works.
-If it's not automatically assigned to you, it’s worth buying a few sessions if you’re able to.
+• Get Good Help - When done right, Physical Therapy or other professional rehabilitation works.
 Having an expert guide you through a recovery plan will help in the long run.
 Resistance bands are some of the best tools you can own for rehab and injury prevention exercise.

-• Take care of yourself.
-Depending on your injury, you will probably want to implement ice, heat, elevation and rest along with proper movement.
-Make time for recovery, listen to your body.
+• Be Holistic - Depending on your injury, you will probably want to implement rest, heat, elevation and compression along with proper movement.
+Beyond this, sleep, quality nutrition and stress management are paramount to allowing the body to fully heal.

-• Go back to basics.
-Do mobility exercises to keep joints and tissues healthy and moving correctly.
+• Get Back to The Basics - Do simple mobility exercises to keep joints and tissues healthy and moving correctly.
 This goes for everyone, injured or not.
-Movement prep can help prevent injury in the first place.
+Movement preparation can help prevent injury in the first place.
 When we have basic movement patterns down, the body remembers how to move and when we add weight the body will continue to know what to do properly.

 Remember that recovery takes time.
 You will have highs and lows, just take things one day at a time and speak nicely to yourself inside your own head.
 At COMMITTED HP, we provide simple yet effective tools to help you stay strong, prevent injuries and recover better.
 Checkout our innovative lineup of tools now!